As an Amazon Associate I earn from qualifying purchases.

 However, learning to make money from a thrift store isn’t something anyone can do.

-It takes some perseverance and skill that everyone has to learn if they want to be successful.
+It takes some perseverance and skill that everyone must learn if they want to be successful.
 I didn’t have it, to begin with, and my wife had to teach me the ways of the thrift store.

 As we just checked off our goal of $250,000 in lifetime eBay sales I figured it would be a good time to share our experience and tips for people who want to get into thrift store flipping!

-While the isn’t an exhaustive guide, these 5 steps are enough to get your started making $1,000 or more a month just by picking up second-hand items.
-What’s not to love about that!
+While this isn’t an exhaustive guide, these 5 steps are enough to get your started making $1,000 or more a month just by picking up second-hand items.
+What’s not to love about that?

-- Step 1: Learn What Types Of Thrift Store Items Resell Well
+- 1. Learn What Types Of Thrift Store Items Resell Well

-- Step 3: Choose A Platform To List Your Items On
+- 3. Choose A Platform To List Your Items On

-- Step 5: Ship Your Items & Get Paid
+- 5. Ship Your Items & Get Paid

 Finding things to flip at thrift stores honestly isn’t very hard.
 You can go through a thrift store and find literally thousands of things that you can more than double your money on.